Asir-e Esfahani: Literary output

 Asir's extant works contain examples of all conventional Persian poetic forms.
 His qasidas (panegyrics), tarji-bands and tarkib-bands (strophic poems with and without a refrain, respectively) eulogise the Shia Imams and several of his qit'as (lyrical poems on a single theme) celebrate events that happened during the reign of Shah Safi (r.
 1629-1642).
 Asir alo wrote rubaiyat (quatrains) and several short masnavis (poems in rhyming couplets on any theme).
 Asir, however, is best known for around a thousand ghazals and ghazal fragments that make up the bulk of his divan (collected poems).
 These are mostly amatory in theme and are notable for their sophisticated used of poetic imagery.

 Asir was referred to by several anthologists and biographers as the creator of the so-called "Indian style" (sabk-e Hendi) in Persian poetry.
 This notion apparently stemmed from the compliments Saib Tabrizi, known as the greatest poet of the "Indian style", paid to Asir by referring to himself as an imitator of Asir's poetry.
-In Shir Ali Khan Ludi's Miras ol-khayal ("Mirror of the imagination") (1691), Asir is referred to as "the founder of khiyal-bandi"—the creation of fanciful, imagistic conceits, a defining feature of the "Indian style" (sabk-e Hendi) in Persian poetry.
+In Shir Ali Khan Ludi's Mer'āt-ol-khayāl ("Mirror of the imagination") (1691), Asir is referred to as "the founder of khiyal-bandi"—the creation of fanciful, imagistic conceits, a defining feature of the "Indian style" (sabk-e Hendi) in Persian poetry.

 The early critic Nasrabadi qualified his praise of Asir by noting the unevenness of his output.
 The later biographer Walih Daghistani (died 1756/7) said some of Asir's verses "descended into the valley of inanity" and set a reprehensible precedent.
 Nevertheless, according to the Encyclopedia of Islam, Daghistani acknowledged Asir's good verses were very good and the modern literary historian Zabihollah Safa demonstrates the wealth of meaning Asir at his best could concentrate into a single verse.
 A critical edition of the ghazals by Sharifi Wildani examines these conflicting claims.